top of page

 We are a structural biology group lead by principal investigator Dr Chloé Martens and based at the Université Libre de Bruxelles (ULB) in Belgium.
 Our research focuses on membrane transport mechanisms.

-We are particularly interested in understanding how resistant bacteria expel antibiotics and how drugs are transported within the human body.
+We are interested in understanding how resistant bacteria expel antibiotics, how drugs are transported within the human body and how hormones are distributed in plants.

 6T1Z_edited.jpg